Table of contents: Unlocking the hood ↓ Opening the hood ↓

 - never work near an open flame;

-- Always keep a good fire extinguisher at the ready.
+- always keep a working fire extinguisher on hand.

 Closing the hood